Emadri2019/external/docs/data_science_coding_exercise.md

 > * The guidelines below are kept at a high-level - the actual implementation is up to you.
 > * We value both computing performance (robustness and speed of code) and human efficiency (how long it took you to implement it).

  The work must be completed in a Python notebook (`*.ipynb`) and an accompanying Python module with any relevant helper functions.
 All code should be submitted to your personal git repository (github, BitBucket, ...).

+ Please include

-Please include an estimate of how long it took you to complete the coding exercise at the top of the notebook.
+ * an estimate of how long it took you to complete the coding exercise at the top of the notebook and
+ * 10-fold CV AUC for the classifier problem.

 ## Data: download and process ratings data